Value of information in networked control systems subject to delay: PRELIMINARIES

-with $ s^{i}(k) = c^{i}(k)-\tau^{i}$ being the generating time instant of the latest information update of the controller. \end{definition}
+is the generating time instant of the latest information update of the controller. \end{definition}

-For illustrative purpose, we provide Fig.~\ref{fig:transmission timeline} to reveal the timelines in the networked system.
-At each time instant $k$, the latest information update of the controller of subsystem $i$ occurs at time $c^{i}(k)$, which this update is generated at $s^{i}(k)$.

-The optimal LQG controller computes its actions based on available information updates, and the event trigger of each subsystem decides whether to transmit the current state $x_{k}^i$ to the network, according to the VoI-based scheduling policy $\gamma_{k}^{i}(\IC_{k}^{i,e})$.
-Thus, it is necessary to clarify the information structure for each component of the subsystem.
-The received information at the controller at time instant $k$ is denoted as $\Zb_{k}^{i}$, of which component is as follows:
+At time instant $k$, the controller computes its action based on the information updates.
+At the sensor side, the event-trigger determines whether to transmit the current state $x_{k}$ to the network according to the scheduling policy $\gamma_{k}(\IC_{k}^{e})$.
+We will detail the design of our VoI-based policy in Section III.
+The information received at the controller side, at time instant $k$, is denoted as